 If you would like to know more the charity can be contacted on 07980 458600 or at firstname.lastname@example.org.
 Please also contact us if you can volunteer your time for example as a deliverer.
 If you want to consider volunteering please see the Volunteering page.

-The charity has reached the size where registration with the charity commision is required, to do this the trustees have applied to register the charity using a revised constitution to be introduced following the Annual General Meeting on 5th June 2018.
+The charity has reached the size where registration with the charity commision is required, the trustees have applied to register the charity using a revised constitution introduced following the Annual General Meeting on 5th June 2018.
 With the introduction of the General Data Protection Regulations in May 2018 the trustees have developed Data Protection Information.

 "Reasons for Bridging the Gap"